2sic/app-mobius-forms/README.md

 * 2022-04 05.04.00
     * Changed all access to services to ToSic.Sxc.Services
     * Changed instances of Edit.Enable to page.Activate()
+    * Changed uses of the `Eav.Configuration.IFeaturesService` to `Sxc.Services.IFeaturesService`

 [//]: # "Note: use full http-link, so we can copy/paste this from wiki to readme.md"